openl2m/openl2m/docs/installation/index.rst

 **Installation**

-OpenL2M is developed and tested in a Ubuntu 24.04 and 22.04 LTS environment.
+OpenL2M is developed and tested in a Ubuntu 24.04 LTS environment.
 All instructions are related to that.
 However, this should work just fine on other distributions as long as the requirements are met.
 (*We no longer develop and test on CentOS/Rocky/AlmaLinux environments.*)

 .. note::

   Ubuntu 24.04 LTS comes with Python v3.12 by default.
-This is NOT supported, due to SNMP library dependencies on functionality that was removed in v3.12.
+This is NOT yet supported, due to SNMP library dependencies on functionality that was removed in v3.12.
   Please use the Alternate Python installation steps to mitigate this by backing down to v3.11.